Best Known For

 Answer questions and see how you rank against other players.Play Now

 Raised in New Orleans, heartthrob Harry Connick, Jr. became a successful jazz musician at an early age and later moved into acting.
 His big musical break came from the soundtrack to When Harry Met Sally.
-He has acted in several major films, including Memphis Belle and Independence Day.
+He has acted in several major films, including Memphis Belle (1990) and Independence Day (1996).
+In 2013, it was revealed that Connick would be a judge on the 13th season of American Idol,

 "Everything I do is part of my passion.
 I do the things I like to do.
 It's sort of a bigger version of having more than one hobby.
 I love to play piano, sing, and act.
 I love to do all those things."

-Musician.
-Born September 11, 1967.
+Musician Harry Connick, Jr. was born Joseph Harry Fowler Connick, Jr. on September 11, 1967.
 Connick's parents Harry and Anita were prominent New Orleans lawyers who encouraged their son's early interest in music.
-At age 5, Harry Connick Jr. gave his first concert - a rendition of "The Star-Spangled Banner" at the campaign headquarters of his father, who was running for district attorney.
+At age 5, Harry Connick Jr. gave his first concert—a rendition of "The Star-Spangled Banner" at the campaign headquarters of his father, who was running for district attorney.
 By age 9, the young performer had recorded his first few albums at home and joined the musicians' union.
 When Harry was 13, his mother died after a three-year battle with ovarian cancer, a painful time for the family.

 While still in school, Connick began taking classes at the New Orleans Center for the Creative Arts with pianist Ellis Marsalis, father of famous jazz musicians Wynton and Branford.
 He also got tips from prominent pianist James Booker, a family friend who often stopped by the Connick home.
 After graduating from high school, Connick spent a semester at Loyola University in New Orleans before moving to New York in January 1986.
 He took a few college courses and immersed himself in the music scene, playing gigs wherever he could find them.